Azure/iot-operations-sdks/go/services/statestore/README.md

 func (c *Client[K, V]) VDel(ctx context.Context, key K, val V, opt ...VDelOption) (*Response[int], error)
 ```

-VDel deletes the value of the given key if it is equal to the given value.
-It returns the number of values deleted \(typically 0 or 1\), or \-1 if the value was present but did not match the given value.
+VDel deletes the given key if it is equal to the given value.
+It returns the number of values deleted \(typically 0 or 1\) or \-1 if the key was present but did not match the given value.

 <a name="ClientOption"></a>
 ## type [ClientOption](<https://github.com/Azure/iot-operations-sdks/blob/main/go/services/statestore/client.go#L24>)